lpthong90/fastcrudapi/docs/en/docs/help.md

-# Help FastCRUDAPI - Get Help
+# Help
+Help and get help is always welcome. 🤝